sprylab/texturevideoview/README.md

 ~~For more information please see [this announcement][1].~~

-NOTE: The announcement will be published once successful released over Maven central.
+NOTE: The announcement will be published next week on [our blog][5].

 Download
 --------

-NOTE: Currently we are waiting for getting released over Maven central.

 Download [the latest JAR][2] or grab via Maven:
 ```xml